-One of the ways that we can look better quickly is by creating a longer, leaner and stronger body.
+Rachael Finch tells us how we can look and feel better quickly; and easier, is by creating a longer, leaner and stronger body.

 Rachael Finch, 28, a certified Health Coach, model, Aussie TV presenter, author, dancer and mother of two has ten tips for achieving that long and lean body.